chrismeyers/website/api/README.md

 6) Add an OAuth 2.0 client by running `aqueduct auth add-client --id ...`.
 7) Import the initial data by running `dart bin/bootstrap.dart`.
 8) Copy `../bin/systemd/chrismeyers-info-api.service` to `/etc/systemd/system` and run `sudo systemctl daemon-reload`, `sudo systemctl enable chrismeyers-info-api.service`, and `sudo systemctl start chrismeyers-info-api.service`.

+## Troubleshooting
+- `pub global activate aqueduct` may need to be run to use the `aqueduct` CLI tool